 First, a look at IP addresses

-Within an IP, there is a Network Prefix (or ID) and the Host ID, which can be imagined as two separate fields.
-They are separated based on one of the five classes of networks in which the IP address had been assigned.
-The classes are named after the first five letters of the latin alphabet, running from A to E. Most IP addresses are likely to be placed in the A to C class, with D and E being reserved.
+In an IP address, you’ll find a Network Prefix (or ID) and the Host ID, which can be thought of as two separate fields.
+These are separated according to the five classes of networks to which the IP address has been assigned.
+The classes are named alphabetically, ranging from A to E.

 A Class A, B, or C TCP/IP network can be further divided, or subnetted, by an organisation's IT administrator.